odud-by/uae-fdi-resilience-analysis/README.md

 These diagnostics are used defensively to assess reliability rather than to optimise statistical fit.

-A detailed description of the model specification. diagnostics, and forecasting mechanics is provided in the Methodology (ADD HYPERLINK HERE!!!!!!!)
+A detailed description of the model specification, diagnostics, and forecasting mechanics is provided in the Methodology (ADD HYPERLINK HERE!!!!!!!)

 ---